 And while it’s popular to blame HFCS/sugary sodas for everything right now, let’s face facts: people who are drinking a Super Mega Giganto Big Gulp of coke have a diet and lifestyle that is total crap.
 HFCS isn’t helping but it’s the least of the problems here: simply, the HFCS per se is irrelevant to the calorie load.

-And yes, I’m aware of the fructose overfeeding studies but here’s the thing: HFCS is not pure fructose to begin with and most of these studies use impossible amounts of the stuff (one used 300 grams of pure fructose which would be 600 grams of HFCS and this is irrelevant to normal human consumption patterns).
-Anyhow….
+And yes, I’m aware of the fructose overfeeding studies but here’s the thing: HFCS is not pure fructose to begin with and most of these studies use impossible amounts of the stuff .
+One used 300 grams of pure fructose which would be 600 grams of HFCS and yeah 2400 calories of straight sugar is probably unhealthy That much fructose/HFCS is irrelevant to normal human consumption pattersn.

 There are some intermediate chain lengths that aren’t that important in the diet overall and once you get past the mono- and di-saccharides you are generally looking at longer chains of straight glucose.
 In the body these long chains of glucose are called glycogen and are found in both the liver and muscle.
 In the diet they are called starch or simply complex carbohydrates.